Spend the night in the Disneyland Dream Suite? check.

 The only parks we have yet to visit are:

-2) Eat At Club 33 In Tokyo Disneyland
+2) Eat At Every Club 33 In The World

 We've been fortunate enough to go to Club 33 in Anaheim many times.
-Right now, there's only one other Club 33 in the world and it's at Tokyo Disneyland.
-It's much more exclusive and mysterious, and we are very eager to see it for ourselves.
-Trip reports are hard to come by, as are photos, but my pal Hayatt Shah got a chance to go there, and he wrote a terrific blogpost on it.
+Right now, there are two other Club 33's - one in Tokyo Disneyland and one in Shanghai Disneyland.
+They are much more exclusive and mysterious, and we are very eager to see them for ourselves one day!

 3) See The Matterhorn Basketball Court